 Using team management software is ideal for complex projects and bigger teams (but even for smaller teams it’s still rather fitting).
 There is an array of products available on the market to facilitate teams of any size and stature.
 These tools that can help make your team stronger can include anything from chat platforms that ease communication between colleagues, to workflow management apps that streamline your business’s day-to-day activity, to project management systems (like Zenkit!) that coordinate project-based work.

-Which tool — or tools (some teams may find that using several is the way to go) — you choose to use is dependant on what your team needs.
+Which tool — or tools (some teams may find that using several is the way to go) — you choose to use is dependent on what your team needs.
 But in essence, to build a stronger team, one that will perform at its full potential and achieve fruitful results, your chosen software should always include features that will allow you to do the following:

 - Prioritize tasks